Kenya Beach Safaris - It's More Than Sun and Sand

 All the resort towns are easily accessible from Nairobi and other parts of Kenya, and even from abroad.

 There are two airports and two airstrips that serve tourists in the region.
 Mombasa and Malindi airports service both local and international flights.
-Malindi Airport and Lamu Airstrip serve the north and Diani Airstrip the south.
+Malindi Airport and Lamu Airstrip serve the North-Coast and Diani Airstrip the South-Coast.

 Kenya Airways, Ethiopian, South African Airways and Qatar Airways are among the airlines that fly to Mombasa from abroad.
 Chartered airlines from Europe fly to Mombasa and Malindi airports too.

 There are daily local flights to all four resorts from Nairobi.
-Flight time between Nairobi and any of the two circuits lasts for about one hour.
-It is a little longer on small aircraft.
-Besides, local chartered flights will quickly connect you to other airports in Kenya from the coast.
+Flight time between Nairobi and any of the two circuits lasts about one hour on large comercial flights.
+It takes a little longer on small aircraft.
+Besides, local chartered flights will quickly connect you to other airports in Kenya from any of the coast.

-A new standard gauge railway line provides an excellent overland link between Nairobi and Mombasa.
-The 495-kilometre-long journey between the two cities takes a leisurely five hours by rail and cuts through beautiful landscapes and wildlife parks.
+You may also travel to the region by road.
+Bus services vary from spartan to luxurious.
+The road trip from Nairobi to Mombasa takes about eight hours.Further, a standard gauge railway line provides an excellent overland link between Nairobi and Mombasa.
+The 495-kilometre-long rail journey between the two cities takes a leisurely five hours and cuts through beautiful landscapes and wildlife parks.

 Kenya Beach Safari Accommodations

 Hotel and dining services are of a fairly high standard.
 Accommodations include hotels, holiday apartments and homestays.
-There are luxury as well as clean mid-range and budget hotels and restaurants.
+There are luxury and clean mid-range and budget hotels and restaurants.

 More about Kenya Beach Holiday Destinations

 What more would you like to know about beach safaris in Kenya?
-Ask us in the comments section below.
-Or, have you done one before?
-What were your highlights?
+Tell us in the comments section below.
+Or have you done a Kenya beach safari before?
+If so how did it go?